aleixcanalda/TheChosenModel/theory2.md

 P69905_P68871.1gzx_A_D.pdb

-For the DNA-protein interactions the structure is: protein.DNA.name_chain1_SenseAntisense.pdb(.gz).
+For the cases with DNA-protein interactions exclusively (there are no protein-protein interactions) the structure is: protein.DNA.name_chain1_SenseAntisense.pdb(.gz).
 The protein is also an alphanumerical string that will be used to identify the stechiometry of the structure, then DNA to identify that it's a protein-DNA interaction and the name of the structure (name).
 Chain1 is the ID of the protein chain and it must coincide with the chain ID inside the file.
 SenseAntisense are the IDs of the two strands of DNA and they must coincide with the ID inside the file.

 Example of input files for protein-DNA interactions (from the macro-complex 2O61):